hybridgroup/gocv/README.md

 In order to build/run Go code that uses this package, you will need to specify the location for the includes and libs for your OpenCV3 installation.

+For most Linux installations, you can simply run the script:

+		./setupvars.sh

+Now you should be able to build or run any of the examples:

+		go run ./examples/showinfo.go

+The showinfo.go program should output the following:

+		go-opencv3 version: 0.0.1
+		opencv lib version: 3.3.0

+### Other Linux installations

-Once way to find out is to use the `pkg-config` tools like this:
+One way to find out thelocations for your includes and libs is to use the `pkg-config` tool like this:

 		pkg-config --cflags opencv
 		-I/usr/local/include/opencv -I/usr/local/include